AI and the art of machine learning

-It might sound like something from a science fiction novel, but Artificial Intelligence (AI) and machine learning is no longer a futuristic idea.
+It might sound like something from a science fiction novel, but Artificial Intelligence (AI) is no longer a futuristic idea.

 AI and its manifestations, machine learning and deep learning, already play a large role in our daily lives and in directing how and where we spend our money.